United States Energy Storage Market Size and Share

 By Capacity Rating: Rising Scale Transforms Economics

-Mid-sized 10–100 MWh arrays commanded 38% of deployments in 2024, valued for their flexible siting and standard containerized designs.
+Mid-sized arrays with a capacity of 10–100 MWh commanded 38% of deployments in 2024, valued for their flexible siting and standard, containerized designs.
 Developers leverage modular blocks to tailor output without bespoke engineering, containing balance-of-plant costs.
 The United States energy storage market share of assets exceeding 100 MWh is poised to rise fastest at a projected 36% CAGR.
 Falling cell prices and enhanced revenue stacking make gigawatt-hour-scale parks such as Moss Landing economically attractive.
 Capital-light software optimizes charge cycles to shield warranties.

-Smaller sub-10 MWh systems persist in residential and small commercial segments, enabled by streamlined permitting and panel-level storage inverters.
+Smaller sub-10 MWh systems continue to prevail in the residential and small commercial segments, facilitated by streamlined permitting and panel-level storage inverters.
 Enhanced AI dispatch orchestrates fleets into virtual power plants that clear wholesale bids.
-Long-range cost curves published by NREL suggest another 18–52% capex drop by 2035, giving large projects cost leadership.
-As capacity classes converge on cost parity per kWh, locational grid constraints rather than hardware economics will drive sizing decisions.
+Long-range cost curves published by NREL suggest another 18–52% capital expenditure (Capex) drop by 2035, giving large projects cost leadership.
+As capacity classes converge on cost parity per kWh, locational grid constraints rather than hardware economics will drive decisions on sizing.

 By Installation: Utility-Scale Front-of-Meter Holds Majority

 With 73% of installed power in 2024, front-of-meter projects remain the linchpin of grid-stability planning.
-Utilities secure regulatory approval to put assets into rate base or lock multiyear tolling agreements, creating predictable revenue.
-The United States energy storage market size in the front-of-meter arena benefits from 40% lower cost per kWh than comparable customer-sited systems.
-Wholesale market participation rights under FERC Orders encourage merchant investors to finance energy-only projects in ERCOT where scarcity pricing spikes can recoup capital quickly.
+Utilities secure regulatory approval to place assets in the rate base or enter multi-year tolling agreements, creating predictable revenue.
+The United States energy storage market size in the front-of-meter arena benefits from a 40% lower cost per kWh compared to comparable customer-sited systems.
+Wholesale market participation rights under FERC Orders encourage merchant investors to finance energy-only projects in ERCOT, where scarcity pricing spikes can quickly recoup capital.

-Behind-the-meter growth, however, outpaces the market at a 26% annual clip, powered by consumer resilience preferences and adverse net-metering revisions.
-Aggregators pool residential batteries into VPPs that bid frequency regulation, spreading fixed costs across thousands of homes.
+Behind-the-meter growth, however, outpaces the market at a 26% annual rate, driven by consumer preferences for resilience and adverse net-metering revisions.
+Aggregators pool residential batteries into VPPs that bid for frequency regulation, spreading fixed costs across thousands of homes.
 Software-centric firms monetize dispatch value, signaling an evolving competitive battleground.
-As grid services commoditize, the split between front and behind the meter will hinge on interconnection constraints and policy incentives.
+As grid services become commoditized, the distinction between front and behind-the-meter services will hinge on interconnection constraints and policy incentives.

 By Application: Renewable-Integration Leads, Resilience Accelerates

-Demand-charge management sustains relevance, especially in commercial sectors where charges represent up to 70% of bills.
-Frequency regulation shrinks as a share yet remains lucrative when stacked with other services.
+Demand-charge management remains relevant, especially in commercial sectors where charges account for up to 70% of bills.
+Frequency regulation shrinks as a share, yet remains lucrative when stacked with other services.
 The Department of Energy’s push for multi-day long-duration storage underscores an industry pivot toward deeper decarbonization needs.

 Image © Mordor Intelligence.
 Reuse requires attribution under CC BY 4.0.